Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation

-Understanding how health misinformation arises and how community governance mechanisms respond is essential for designing timely interventions.
-Before developing automated support, we analyze the temporal dynamics of health-related Community Notes on X to examine when misinformation surges occur and how effectively the system reacts.
+Understanding how health misinformation emerges and how community governance responds is essential for designing timely interventions.
+Before developing automated support, we analyze the temporal dynamics of health-related Community Notes on X to identify when misinformation surges occur and how promptly the system reacts.